khushi-gupta-tech/Netflix-GPT/README.md

    .
 Register on TMDB  and create an app
    .
 Get your API Key

-2. OpenAI GPT API
+2. Gemini API

   .
-Get your API key from OpenAI
+Get your API key from Gemini

 3. Add environment variables